https://invisible-island.net/ncurses/man/

 ACS Symbols

-o Some implementations define the ACS symbols to a constant (such as
+o Solaris curses, for example, define the ACS symbols as constants;

-This implementation uses an array acs_map, as done in SVr4 curses.
+This implementation uses an array, acs_map, as did SVr4 curses.

 NetBSD also uses an array, actually named _acs_char, with a #define